According to Section -4 of the

 6. Relationship of Principal and Agent : Each partner is an agent ad well as a partner of

 the firm.
-An agent, because he can bind the other partners by his acts and principal, because
+An agent, because he can bind the other partners by his

 he himself can be bound by the acts of the other partners.